techn0man1ac/ToxicCommentClassification/README.md

 - `Display detailed toxicity` - A checkbox that displays a detailed classification by class if the model considers the text to be toxic

 ![Classify tab interface](https://raw.githubusercontent.com/techn0man1ac/ToxicCommentClassification/refs/heads/main/IMGs/classifyInterface.png)

+The application interface is intuitive and user-friendly.
+The application is also able to classify text files in the txt format.

 The [app written](https://github.com/techn0man1ac/ToxicCommentClassification/tree/main/frontend) with the help of streamlit provides a user-friendly interface to observe and try out functionality of the included BERT-based models for comment toxicity classification.